 5. Don’t be “on-call”.

 One of the problems with having the ability to reach people by phone is that it can lead to feeling as if you must be available at any hour.
-This can be especially dangerous for those in ministry, or with other demanding jobs.
+This can be especially dangerous for those with demanding jobs.

 While God is available 24/7, that does NOT mean that you must be, too.
 Although there certainly are emergency cases and exceptions, setting boundaries around your family and private time is important.

-My husband and I know some ministry leaders who do not have a cellphone for this reason.
+My husband and I know some community leaders who do not have a cellphone for this reason.

 While we have not gone as far as that, we have made it our boundary to not feel the need to answer calls immediately- including via online.
 In addition, my husband and I share one cell number.